HPeroxide-Pe/midterm_securing-_microservices/README.md

-# IT3103 Exercise 3: Designing and Building a Microservices API
+# IT3103 Exercise 4: Securing Microservices Architecture
 ## Microservice Overview
 1. Product Service
 - POST /products: Add a new product.